 The Magneto-Fluid Dynamics Seminar covers topics in fusion energy research and plasma physics.
-The seminar is run by Antoine Cerfon.
-For the Spring 2017 period the seminar will usually meet on Tuesdays at 11:00 a.m. in room 905 of Warren Weaver Hall at 251 Mercer Street, New York.
+For the Fall 2017 period the seminar will usually meet on Tuesdays at 11:00 a.m. in room 905 of Warren Weaver Hall at 251 Mercer Street, New York

 Wednesday, July 1, 20151:30PM, Warren Weaver Hall 905

 Gyrokinetic Field Theory as a Gauge Transform.

 Bruce Scott, Max-Planck-Institut für Plasmaphysik, Garching

 Tuesday, June 30, 201511AM, Warren Weaver Hall 905

 Friday, May 29, 201511AM, Warren Weaver Hall 905

 What Is the Maximum Elongation for a Tokamak?